-2013 was a busy year, and we wanted to share some of what we've been up to.
+We’ve had a busy year, and wanted to share some of what we’ve been up to.
 We moved to a larger space and have increased our staff and capacity to offer expanded marketing services and assist with a major initiative for HP.

 In the past year, we helped HP’s Global User Experience team launch homepage banners for 68 country sites in 33 languages, including Chinese and Russian.
 Each country may have segments for consumers, small business, and enterprise rotating weekly or monthly.